 Variable Description Usage Examples networkIf The network interface on which the user request is received.
-Possible values: internal, external role mapping rules resource policy rules SSO parameter fields sourcelp = 192.168.1.0/24 and networkIf = internal Ntdomain The NetBIOS NT domain used in NT4 and Active Directory authentication. role mapping rules SSO parameter fields ntdomain = jnpr Ntuser The NT username used in Active Directory authentication role mapping rules SSO parameter fields ntuser = jdoe password password[1] password[2] The password entered by the user for the primary authentication server (password and password[1]) or the secondary authentication server (password[2]). role mapping rules resource policy rules SSO parameter fields password = A1defo2z Realm The name of the authentication realm to which the user is signed in. role mapping rules resource policy rules SSO parameter fields Realm = ('GoldPartners' or 'SilverPartners') NOTE: AND condition will always fail as a user is only allowed to sign in to a single realm in a session.
+Possible values: internal, external role mapping rules resource policy rules SSO parameter fields sourcelp = 192.168.1.0/24 and networkIf = internal Ntdomain The NetBIOS NT domain used in NT4 and Active Directory authentication. role mapping rules SSO parameter fields ntdomain = jnpr Ntuser The NT username used in Active Directory authentication role mapping rules SSO parameter fields ntuser = jdoe password[1] password[2] The password entered by the user for the primary authentication server (password and password[1]) or the secondary authentication server (password[2]). role mapping rules resource policy rules SSO parameter fields password = A1defo2z Realm The name of the authentication realm to which the user is signed in. role mapping rules resource policy rules SSO parameter fields Realm = ('GoldPartners' or 'SilverPartners') NOTE: AND condition will always fail as a user is only allowed to sign in to a single realm in a session.
 Role List of all the user roles for the session.
 In SSO, if you want to send all the roles to back-end applications, use <role sep=";"> - where sep is the separator string for multiple values.
-The system supports all separators except " and &gt;.</role> resource policy rulesSSO parameter fields Role = ('sales' or 'engineering') Role = ('Sales' AND 'Support')
+The system supports all separators except " and >.</role> resource policy rulesSSO parameter fields Role = ('sales' or 'engineering') Role = ('Sales' AND 'Support')

-Variable Description Usage Examples radius.requestAttributes. <reqattrs< td="">Allows the user to filter the roles based on the incoming RADIUS request attributes.
-The list of default value are as follows: radius.requestAttributes.Calling-Station-Id = <any> radius.requestAttributes.NAS-IP-Address = <any> radius.requestAttributes.NAS-Identifier = <any> radius.requestAttributes.NAS-Port-Type = <any> radius.requestAttributes.Called-Station-Id = <any> radius.requestAttributes.Aruba-Essid-Name = <any> radius.requestAttributes.User-Name = <any></any></any></any></any></any></any></any>role mapping rulesradius.requestAttributes.Callin g-Station-Id = "00:aa:3f:"</reqattrs<> Allows the user to filter the roles based on the incoming RADIUS request attributes.
-The list of default value are as follows: radius.requestAttributes.Calling-Station-Id = <any> radius.requestAttributes.NAS-IP-Address = <any> radius.requestAttributes.NAS-Identifier = <any> radius.requestAttributes.NAS-Port-Type = <any> radius.requestAttributes.Called-Station-Id = <any> radius.requestAttributes.Aruba-Essid-Name = <any> radius.requestAttributes.User-Name = <any></any></any></any></any></any></any></any> role mapping rules radius.requestAttributes.Callin g-Station-Id = "00:aa:3f:" locationGroup Allows the user to filter the roles based on the location group. role mapping rules locationGroup = "bangalore" eapProtocol. colLayer&gt; Allows the user to filter the roles based on EAP protocol. role mapping rules eap-protocol.outerProtocol!= "EAP-PEAP" sourceIP The IP address of the machine on which the user authenticates.
+Variable Description Usage Examples radius.requestAttributes. <reqattrs></reqattrs> Allows the user to filter the roles based on the incoming RADIUS request attributes.
+The list of default value are as follows: • radius.requestAttributes.Calling-Station-Id = <any> • radius.requestAttributes.NAS-IP-Address = <any> • radius.requestAttributes.NAS-Identifier = <any> • radius.requestAttributes.NAS-Port-Type = <any> • radius.requestAttributes.Called-Station-Id = <any> • radius.requestAttributes.Aruba-Essid-Name = <any> • radius.requestAttributes.User-Name = <any></any></any></any></any></any></any></any> role mapping rules radius.requestAttributes.Callin g-Station-Id = "00:aa:3f:" locationGroup Allows the user to filter the roles based on the location group. role mapping rules locationGroup = "bangalore" eapProtocol. colLayer> Allows the user to filter the roles based on EAP protocol. <protocollayer> indicates whether the variable matches the inner protocol or outer protocol. • The values for the outerProtocol variable are EAP-PEAP and EAP-TTLS. • The values for the innerProtocol are PAP, CHAP, MS-CHAP, MS-CHAP-V2, EAP-MD5, EAP-TLS, EAP-MSCHAP-V2, EAP-GTC, and EAP-JUAC.</protocollayer> role mapping rules eap-protocol.outerProtocol != "EAP-PEAP" sourceIP The IP address of the machine on which the user authenticates.
 You can specify the netmask using the bit number or in the netmask format: '255.255.0.0'.
-Note that you can evaluate the sourceIP expression against a string variable such as an LDAP attribute. role mapping rules resource policy rules SSO parameter fields sourceIP = 192.168.10.20 sourceIP = 192.168.1.0/24 and networkIf internal userAttr.dept = ('eng' or 'it') and sourceIP = 10.11.0.0/16 sourceIP = 192.168.10.0/24 (Class C) is the same as: sourceIP = 192.168.10.0/255.255.255.0 sourceIP=userAttr.sourceip
+Note that you can evaluate the sourceIP expression against a string variable such as an LDAP attribute. role mapping rules resource policy rules SSO parameter fields sourceIP = 192.168.10.20 sourceIP = 192.168.1.0/24 and networkIf internal userAttr.dept = ('eng' or 'it') and sourceIP = 10.11.0.0/16 sourceIP = 192.168.10.0/24 (Class C) is the same as: sourceIP = 192.168.10.0/255.255.255.
+0 sourceIP=userAttr.sourceip